le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 ## Working with different OS

 Now I will show how work with different OS.
-In our attributes we add such default attribute:
+In our attributes I add such default attributes:

 {% highlight ruby %}
 case node[:platform_family]